New Zealand pound: Banknotes

+The last circulating second series banknotes of the New Zealand pound, at the time of decimalisation in 1967, are described in the following table.

 Present status

 Coins and uncancelled notes issued by the six private trading banks operating in 1934 as well as the Reserve Bank of New Zealand are still redeemable at the RBNZ offices in Wellington.
 The RBNZ has an obligation to redeem private bank notes.
 Under the 1933 Reserve Bank Act the privately held gold was confiscated and paid for in RBNZ banknotes.

 In all cases, the currency's value to collectors is now far higher than its face value, due to its rarity.
 A prime example is a first issue Union Bank £1 from the 1840s returned to New Zealand in 1934, for redemption at face value, by its owner in the United States.
 Today a similar note would be valued in excess of £10,000 sterling. £NZ.50 notes of the Reserve Bank are also extremely rare and fetch a high price from collectors.
 The note signed by Chief Cashier T. P. Hanna in uncirculated condition could fetch as high as $NZ.25,000 according to the premier value listing for New Zealand notes and coins (some other lesser valued notes signed by Hanna exist).